 You can chain more than 500 tools together—like Gmail, Dropbox, and Twitter—with a few clicks.
 Once your workflow is up-and-running, everything happens in the background, so there’s no maintenance.
 Sign up for a free account to start automating everything.
 Questions?
 Send a note to email@example.com

-Alley Interactive designs and builds large-scale content sites for top digital publishers, including leaders in news media, entertainment, nonprofits and higher education.
+Alley designs and builds large-scale content sites for top digital publishers, including leaders in news media, entertainment, nonprofits and higher education.
 The firm offers strategy, design and development services across the entire digital product development lifecycle.

 Headquartered in New York, Alley Interactive has worked with news media brands including The New Republic, the New York Post, Digiday, European Voice, Sportsnet, Fortune, TIME and nonprofits such as The Henry J. Kaiser Family Foundation.
 Alley was the only digital agency honored in the news category of the 2014 Webby Awards for our work on The New Republic.
-More information is available at alleyinteractive.com or email@example.com.
+More information is available at alley.co or firstname.lastname@example.org.

 Radix is a leading domain registry with exclusive rights to manage 7 of the new domain name extensions including .PRESS, .WEBSITE, .SPACE, .HOST, .SITE, .ONLINE and .TECH; .PRESS domains were launched by Radix to create a differentiated internet namespace for journalists and news corporations. .PRESS domains enable you to have strong web identities that help you build relevant and engaged audiences for your content.
 It serves as an ideal avenue to further enhance your brand’s online identity as .PRESS resonates perfectly with the industry in which you operate. “yourname.press” – Let your profession now be your online identity.